-The Governors has decided to buy-in an internal audit service from 'Academy Audit'.
-The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other sytems as described above.
+The Governors have decided to buy-in an internal audit service from specialists 'Academy Audit'.
+The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other systems as described above.